cg-soft/mkversion/README.md

 It turns out that in practice, it is best to assume that [builds are not reproducible](http://blog.fortified-bikesheds.com/2011/12/how-important-are-reproducible-builds.html).
 Instead, pretend every single build is your release build, and then simply make a determination by examining and testing the binaries whether you actually wish to release or deploy that build.

 In this context, there is no room for maven SNAPSHOT versioning, or the common "pre-tagging" of builds.
-Instead, it is important that any build made at any time can be potentially releasable.
+Instead, it is important that any build made at any time is releasable.

 ## Tagging model